The hum of the engines was giving Garrus a hell of a headache.

 “Can’t pronounce the name for the life of me, but I hope you’ll like it… There!”

-The foil was off and she opened the box, revealing a most unexpected treasure: a whole pile of pomadrgentis-ex-wienensis, a rare delicacy from Palaven.
+The foil was off and she opened the box, revealing the most unexpected treasure: a whole pile of pomdargentis-ex-wienensis, a rare delicacy from Palaven.
 The fruit was endemic to a narrow region south of the Waynon Range, and refused to grow anywhere else, including artificial environments.
-Of course there were many genetically engineered variants that were easier to produce and cheaper to procure, but any well-bred turian could tell the difference even from the most cursory glance, and these were real.
+Of course, there were many genetically engineered variants that were easier to produce and cheaper to procure, but any well-bred turian could tell the difference even from a cursory glance, and these were real.
 They must have cost a fortune!
 Just looking at the silvery skin of the plump little bundles made his mouth water.
 They smelled like home, like safety, like family, and for a moment, he was overwhelmed.
 And to think, he actually dared to whine about the food on the Normandy, and about serving among human crew.
 What turian, planet-side or elsewhere, had ever done something like this for him?

-Humbled and ashamed, he didn’t quite know what to say.
+Humbled and ashamed, he didn’t know what to say.

 “Pomdargents, Shepard – that’s the name.
 Pomdargents.
 And I haven’t seen one in years.
 Not since I was last on Palaven.”

 “You’re welcome.”
 She smiled, and he felt an urge to pull her to and give her a good strong hug but all he dared do was spread his mandibles in affection and lower his voice into the deep registers reserved for friends and family: